-Over the years we have been through countless rental agencies, but have only ever had a handful of summer bookings.
+Despite this, for 25 years we wondered why our beautiful chapel conversion never turned into a profitable rental business.
+Over the years went through countless rental agencies, but only ever had a handful of summer school holiday bookings.
 Even more frustrating was that holiday parks in the local area charging £800+/week for a caravan had bookings over the entire summer!

 At the time we were paying more than £2500/year in council tax and struggling to justify keeping our property.
 However, what happened next completely changed our outlook.

 I was looking for accommodation for a holiday in Europe when a friend suggested I looked on Airbnb.
 This was a few years before Airbnb really took off and I had never heard of it.